jeromealane1/datasciencetest/data/README.txt

 You should be able to run this on windows but you will have to install the libraries on your own.

-after everything is installed, while you are in the working directory just type python data.py which will run the first question.
+After everything is installed, while you are in the working directory just type python data.py which will run the first question.
-You will need to uncomment the other questions in order to run them.
+You will need to uncomment the other questions at the bottom in order to run them.

 The answers and descriptions are in the folders named questionX.